 parameter in the googlePayButtonParams

-object.
 This specifies that the Google Pay button should be rendered inside the specified container.

-If you haven’t specified the containerId
+If you do not specify the containerId

 id =‘specified-container’